Industries

 With intelligent use of forecasted weather, especially temperature, the building itself can be used as a heat storage and unnecessary peaks in indoor temperature can be avoided, simultaneously saving energy.

 In this project, Eeneman is responsible for the building’s HVAC automation.
 Their BEE (Building Energy Efficiency) solution incorporates advanced AI technologies directly into building HVAC systems to optimize ventilation, floor heating, and radiator optimization.
 It utilizes the latest weather forecasts to enhance efficiency.
 The AI model within the solution is trained meticulously on building energy consumption patterns and weather forecasts.
 This allows it to adjust HVAC responses for each floor, with a focus on temperature as a critical parameter.
-By precisely controlling mechanical ventilation based on internal and external temperatures, it ensures efficient energy usage.
+Precisely controlling mechanical ventilation based on internal and external temperatures ensures efficient energy usage.
 The system also incorporates Year-on-Year energy consumption data, ensuring that the BEE AI model provides insightful forecasts for current months and the entire year

 Smarter building automation with Xcast

-The crucial parameter – weather – is brought to the system thought Vaisala Xweather’s Xcast technology.
+The crucial parameter – weather – is brought to the system through Vaisala Xweather’s Xcast technology.
 Xcast employs machine learning to provide hyperlocal forecasts, trained with precise weather observations from specific locations.
 This enables the system to continuously learn from local observations, initially implementing smaller gradual changes and more significant adjustments over time as it accumulates more data.

 The observed temperature at Metropolia campus (red) and a comparison between an Xcast-powered 6-hour forecast (purple) and a competing forecast (green).
 The Xcast-powered forecast is consistently closer to the observation than the competing forecast.
 The graph shows a period between February 27 and March 3, 2024.